xfang422/i2p-1/Week By Week.md

 ## To Dos

-- [] Export Docker conda environment to Huanfa
+- [x] Export Docker conda environment to Huanfa
-- [] Add Inside Airbnb csv.gz file to Git LFS next to Geopackage.
+- [x] Add Inside Airbnb csv.gz file to Git LFS next to Geopackage.
+- [ ] Work out whether full conda YAML file is cross-platform and if not white- or black-list libs.
 - [] Record videos of installing and running both Vagrant and Conda installers. [**Huanfa to record a Windows version**]
   - Setting up a directory for CASA work (with subdirectories for each class)
   - Downloading and installing all relevant software